bgroenks96/2DX-GL/README.txt

 Code in the source folders is under development and may or may not be complete/working.

+The 'latest_build' directory contains the JAR files for the most recent in-production full build.
+NOTE: These JARs are typically stable, but may not have all features fully implemented or complete.

 Read the notes on the latest commit for update information.

 2DX-GL